Even if you only have one day in Rome, you would be surprised at how much you can get out of this day!

 Once in Trastevere, you can find a nice spot for lunch, stroll through the cute streets, hang out at a wine bar or do some shopping.
 For a bit of culture, stop into the church of Santa Maria in Trastevere, one of the oldest churches in Rome, and a spectacular example of Byzantine mosaics.

 From Trastevere, make your way back across the river, crossing the Tiberina Island just for fun.
-This will put you into the heart of the Jewish Ghetto, but also close the the Capitoline Hill.
+This will put you into the heart of the Jewish Ghetto, but also close to the Capitoline Hill.
 You could spend a little more time doing more neighbourhood exploration in the Ghetto, or, go up the hill of via del Teatro Marcello to get a glimpse of one of Rome's most important sites, The Roman Forum.
 You can see this from the top of the Campidoglio Hill.

 You have been to Rome before.
 You've seen the major sites.